 These scenarios are typical now:

-- Patients who expect doctors to be able to identify all medical issues and to heal patients quickly.
+- Patients expect doctors to be able to identify all medical issues and to heal patients quickly.

-- Patients who expect doctors to see issues and treatments in black and white (instead of shades of gray).
+- Patients expect doctors to see issues and treatments in black and white (instead of shades of gray).

-The Information Age And Understanding Loss Of Consortium In A Loved One.
+The Information Age And Understanding Loss Of Consortium In A Loved One

 Your wife or husband’s lay opinion would be insufficient to get someone paid damages for the personality changes.
 Sure, their observations are helpful.
-And they are things a doctor would use to help him or her form an opinion about the cause and severity of the brain injury.
+And they are things a doctor would use to help them form an opinion about the cause and severity of the brain injury.

 Doctors With Huge Caseloads Probably Won’t Remember You?

-An Equal Partnership Is Necessary.
+An Equal Partnership Is Necessary

 The following things should be happening more often than they are:

-- Patients taking responsibility for their health.
+- Patients take responsibility for their health.